-As of December 31, 2015, we had 48 full-time employees dedicated to research and development, nine of whom are development and field personnel focused on demonstration and research field trials.
+As of December 31, 2016, we had 30 full-time employees dedicated to research and development, six of whom are development and field personnel focused on demonstration and research field trials.
 Our research and development team has technical expertise in molecular biology, biochemistry, genetics and genetic engineering, analytical chemistry, plant physiology, plant virology, molecular pathogenesis, and soil and water science.
-Our research and development activities are conducted principally at our Davis, California and Seattle, Washington facilities, with ongoing field trials conducted in American Falls, Idaho; Brawley, California; and numerous other locations throughout the United States and at locations managed by our collaborators worldwide.
+Our research and development activities are conducted principally at our Davis, California facility, with ongoing field trials conducted in American Falls, Idaho; Brawley, California, Yuma, Arizona; and numerous other locations throughout the United States, as well as locations managed by our collaborators worldwide.
 We have made, and will continue to make, substantial investments in research and development.
-Our research and development expenses were \$9.0 million and \$10.0 million in the years ended December 31, 2015 and 2014, respectively.
+Our research and development expenses were \$8.7 million and \$9.0 million in the years ended December 31, 2016 and 2015, respectively.